learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

-6. What is something we did in class this week you found helpful?

-  Your answer:

 ## Looking Ahead: Terms for Next Week

 Research and define the following terms to the best of your ability.

-1. GitHub pull request:

-2. Higher Order Functions:
+1. Higher Order Functions:

+2. Jest:

-3. Jest:
+3. Objects:

-4. Objects:
+4. Method:

 5. Classes: